ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 ### Examining the Log Files ###

-Note that, though we have attempted to log as much as possible to standard text files, your best source of log information from a Hadoop/MapReduce job will come from Hadoop's logs.
+Although we have attempted to log as much as possible to standard text files, your best source of log information on a Hadoop/MapReduce job will come from Hadoop's logs.
 (This is due to an oddity in the way Hadoop handles both standard output and shared loggers.)

-To access these (quite useful) logs, do the following:
+To access the Hadoop logs:

 1. Navigate to your Hadoop JobTracker's web interface.
-This might have an address like this: http://somejobtracker.cs.illinois.edu:50030/jobtracker.jsp
+The address may look something like this: http://somejobtracker.cs.illinois.edu:50030/jobtracker.jsp

-2. Your jobs will show up there (either under the list of Running, Completed, or Failed jobs).
-Click on the Jobid of the job you're interested in.
+2. Your jobs will show up there, under the list of Running, Completed, or Failed jobs.
+Click on the job ID of the job you're interested in.

 3. Click on the **reduce** link.
 (All the interesting work our program does occurs in the Reduce phase, so that's the only place to check for logs.)

 4. Click on a Task link.
-There should probably be one task per document that you passed in.
+There should be one task per document that you passed in.

-5. On the far right of the screen, there will be Task Log links.
-You probably want to click the "All" link here.
+5. On the far right of the screen are Task Log links.
+You will probably want to click the "All" link.

-6. Scroll through the log you find there.
+6. Scroll through the log you've found!

 Manifest
 ----------------------------------------

-Ensure that, in addition to your stock, working Hadoop and Curator installations, following files are present in your directories.
+Ensure that, in addition to your standard Hadoop and Curator installations, the following files are present in your directories:

 * `hadoop-1.0.3/`